Welcome to the Gruszko lab homepage!

 Understanding the universe isn’t worth much if not everyone gets to share in the exploration, so we’re also passionate about mentoring, diversity, and outreach.

-Mentoring office hours are back!
-They are held every Tuesday from 3-4pm in Phillips Hall 240.
+Mentoring office hours: held every Thursday from 9:30-10:30am in Phillips Hall 240.
 Feel free to drop by just to say hello or for a longer conversation about physics careers, coursework, or experiences in the community.

-We’re not currently seeking students or postdocs, but Julieta is always happy to discuss research topics and future possibilities with interested parties.
+We’re currently seeking a graduate student who is interested in working on LEGEND, and the UNC neutrino group is seeking one or more postdoctoral fellows.
+We do not currently have openings available for additional undergraduate researchers, but Julieta is always happy to discuss research topics and future possibilities with interested parties.
 Drop by open mentoring office hours or e-mail her for more information.